First Nations Cadetship Program

 Eligibility

-To be eligible for a place in the internship, you will need to:
+To be eligible for a place in the internship, students need to:

 1. Be enrolled in a university degree or equivalent